conan-io/docs/devtools/running_packages.rst

 --------------------

-A more advanced approach is to use the :ref:`json generator <json_generator>`: file containing all required information about dependencies:
+A more advanced approach is to use the :ref:`json generator <json_generator>`:
+This generator works in a similar fashion as the `deploy` one, although it doesn't copy the files to a directory.
+Instead, it generates a JSON file with all the information about the dependencies including the location of the files in the Conan cache.

 .. code-block:: bash